-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact IV.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact IV .
 BIOLOGICAL RESOURCES.
-Would the project: a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? Х b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? Х c) Have a substantial adverse effect on State or federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? Х d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? Х e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? Х f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? Х a.
-A biological resources survey was conducted for the project site by Mark Hagan, Wildlife Biologist and documented in a report entitled "Biological Resources Assessment of APNs 3111-001-063 and 088 Palmdale, California" and dated June 23, 2022.
-A survey of existing Joshua trees on the project site was additionally conducted by Mark Hagan and documented in a report titled "Joshua Tree Census for TTM 67239 Palmdale, California" and dated October 4, 2023.
+Would the project: a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
+X b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
+X c) Have a substantial adverse effect on State or federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
+X d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
+X e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance?
+X f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? Х a.
+A biological resources survey was conducted for the project site by Mark Hagan, and documented a report titled, "Biological Resource Assessment of APNs 3153-017-022, 023, 024 Lancaster, California" and dated September 5, 2022.